T. J. Warren: Brooklyn Nets (2022–2023)

 On July 7, 2022, Warren signed with the Brooklyn Nets.
 On December 2, he made his Nets debut, putting up 10 points, four rebounds, and one steal in a 114–105 win over the Toronto Raptors.

-Return to Phoenix (2023–present)
+Return to Phoenix (2023)

 On February 9, 2023, Warren was traded, alongside Kevin Durant, to the Phoenix Suns in exchange for Mikal Bridges, Cameron Johnson, Jae Crowder, four future first-round picks and a pick swap.

+Minnesota Timberwolves (2024)

+Warren signed consecutive 10-day contracts with the Minnesota Timberwolves on March 6 and March 16, 2024, respectively.
+After the expiration of his 10-day contract, Warren signed for the rest of the season on March 27.

+Westchester Knicks (2024–2025)

+On October 3, 2024, Warren signed with the New York Knicks, but was waived on October 19.
+On October 28, he joined the Westchester Knicks.

 Personal life

 Warren is the son of former North Carolina State basketball player and rhythm and blues singer Tony Warren.